 I always make a casserole for breakfast in the morning.

-Because I'm an early bird, I still usually wake up before the rest of my guests and I use that time to make a big pot of coffee and preheat the oven.
+Whenever I get up (still usually before my guests), I make a big pot of coffee and preheat the oven.
 Most of the casseroles I make come from this very site and take about 45 minutes to an hour to cook.
 While the casserole is in the oven, the remaining sleepyheads in the house get up and we all meet in the kitchen.
 We enjoy coffee (maybe a bloody Mary or two) while we talk about the plans for the day.
 Before anyone can say they're hungry, I've got a hot, filling breakfast coming out of the oven.

 No one has to change out of their PJs to run out and get bagels, we don't have to fight the brunch crowd in town, and I don't have to stand over the griddle making pancakes for every single person.